-Discipline isn't determined by genetics, income or education level - it's simply a learned behaviour.
-What most people do not realise that the key to good facial care and long-term skin health is about discipline and consistency.
-This discipline, like any other, can be developed through learning, practice and repetition of a set-skincare routine, tailored to your unique skin to see real benefits and results.
+Discipline isn't determined by genetics, income, or education level - it's simply learned behavior.
+What most people do not realize that the key to good facial care and long-term skin health is discipline and consistency.
+This discipline, like any other, can be developed through learning, practice, and repetition of a set-skincare routine, tailored to your unique skin to see real benefits and results.

-Here's are some of the simple steps I have developed as a Facialist which can bring order and discipline to your daily skincare routine:
+Here's are some of the simple steps I have developed as Facial treatments London which can bring order and discipline to your daily skincare routine:

 1. CLEAN - KEEP - THROW